WebAssembly/component-model/design/mvp/Binary.md

 * Validation of function parameter and result names, record field names, variant case names, flag names, and enum case names requires that the name be unique for the func, record, variant, flags, or enum type definition.
-* Validation of the optional `refines` clause of a variant case requires that the case index is less than the current case's index (and therefore cases are acyclic).
+* The `ignored?` immediate of `case` may be used in the future to support variant subtyping but is currently ignored.

 ## Canonical Definitions